Gas Stove Smells Like Gas? Here's What to Do#

 The valve that controls gas flow to each burner can wear out, allowing gas to seep even in the off position.
 This is more common in stoves over 15 years old.

-Repair cost: $100–$200 for connector replacement (should be done by a licensed plumber or gas technician).
+Repair cost: varies by part for connector replacement (should be done by a licensed plumber or gas technician).

 When an igniter is weak, it takes several seconds to light the gas.
 During that delay, unburned gas accumulates and produces a noticeable puff and odor when it finally ignites.
 This "mini-explosion" can also blow out nearby burners.